 More recently, researchers at the University of Chicago undertook a study of people who had placed a relative or a friend in a nursing home within a six-month period.
 They found that few consumers were aware of the CMS ratings, and when shown the website, most were skeptical about the source and accuracy of the data.
 In addition to urging transparency about the origins of the information used for the ratings, the researchers suggested the CMS site would be more helpful to consumers if it included information about costs, the activities available, and reviews and observations by actual residents.

 Satisfaction v.
 Quality

-The most recent study related to the CMS ratings took aim at the fact that the views of residents and family members are excluded.
+Studies by CAHPS related to the CMS ratings took aim at the fact that the views of residents and family members are excluded.
+The CAHPS Nursing Home Surveys include one for those who live in a nursing home and another for those who have been discharged after a short stay.
 It sought to understand whether their levels of satisfaction with a facility relate to the star ratings given, and to answer the question of whether the government should be required to collect and report data about satisfaction levels.
 Only three states — Ohio, Minnesota, and Maryland — currently publish information related to nursing home satisfaction.

 Scratching the Iceberg

-They were blindsided, however, by the tangential finding that family members indicated much higher satisfaction levels with the nursing homes studied than the residents actually living there.
+However arguably, the researchers could have been blindsided by the tangential finding that family members indicated much higher satisfaction levels with the nursing homes studied than the residents actually living there.
 This could be at least partially explained by family members’ desires to believe they had helped place their loved ones were in the best possible spots.
-But it raises interesting questions above and beyond the issues of quality and satisfaction.
+But it raised interesting questions above and beyond the issues of quality and satisfaction.